 About

-A major collection of short stories by one of America’s most important writers—informed by the knowledge the wounds racism leaves in both its victims and its perpetrators. • “If Van Gogh was our 19th-century artist-saint, James Baldwin is our 20th-century one.” —Michael Ondaatje, Booker Prize-winner of The English Patient
+A major collection of short fiction—including the story "Sonny's Blues"by one of America’s most important writers, exploring the wounds racism leaves in both its victims and its perpetrators.

 In this modern classic, "there's no way not to suffer.
 But you try all kinds of ways to keep from drowning in it."
 The men and women in these eight short fictions grasp this truth on an elemental level, and their stories detail the ingenious and often desperate ways in which they try to keep their head above water.